Experiential Learning Program

 The program aims to develop self-management skills, initiative and leadership while moving away from supported programs and into self-reliant expeditions.
 All students behaved impeccably.

-The five-day Douglas Station Program sees Year 8 students hike more than 10 km while carrying a backpack with everything their group needed to survive outdoors.
+The five-day Douglas-Daly Program sees Year 8 students hike more than 10 km while carrying a backpack with everything their group needed to survive outdoors.

-Douglas Station allows Haileybury to use private land around Depot Creek and Butterfly Gorge for the journey-based expedition, which is more remote and challenging than the Year 7 program.
+Haileybury explore the Douglas-Daly area which includes parts of Depot Creek and Butterfly Gorge for the journey-based expedition, which is more remote and challenging than the Year 7 program.

 Students cook by camp fire and camp stoves, navigate off-track bushwalk sections, explore gorges and mountain biked more than 20 km.